broadinstitute/CellBender/docs/source/introduction/index.rst

 like scRNA-seq, the complexity of these experiments leaves room for systematic biases and background noise in the raw observations.
-These nuisances can be traced back to undesirable enzymatic processes that produce spurious library fragments, contamination by exogeneous or endogenous ambient transcripts, impurity of barcode beads, and barcode swapping during amplification and/or sequencing.
+These nuisances can be traced back to undesirable enzymatic processes that produce spurious library fragments, contamination by exogenous or endogenous ambient transcripts, impurity of barcode beads, and barcode swapping during amplification and/or sequencing.

-The main purpose of CellBender is to take raw gene-by-cell count matrices and molecule-level information produced by 3rd party pipelines (e.g. CellRanger, Alevin, DropSeq, etc.), to model and remove systematic biases and background noise, and to produce improved estimates of gene expression.
+The main purpose of CellBender is to take raw gene-by-cell count matrices and molecule-level information produced by 3rd party pipelines (e.g. CellRanger, Alevin, DropSeq, StarSolo, etc.), to model and remove systematic biases and background noise, and to produce improved estimates of gene expression.

 As such, CellBender relies on an external tool for primary processing of the raw data obtained from the